-The 2010 Mod-MSA: Reading was administered as a single form, which included more than the required number of operational items.
+The 2011 Mod-MSA: Reading was administered as a single form, which included more than the required number of operational items.
 After administration of the form, operational items were selected during data review on the basis of their statistics and the number of items required for each strand of the operational test (see Table 2.3.1, above).
 All items not selected as operational were banked with their respective statistics as field test (FT) items.
-These items together with the 2009 operational items could be used as common linking items in 2011 in order to place the 2011 examinations on the established 2009/2010 scale.
+These items together with the 2009/2010 operational items could be used as common linking items in 2012 in order to place the 2012 examinations on the established 2009 (Grades 6-8) and 2010 (Grades 3-5) scales.